 As a boutique practice that solely offers bespoke architectural designs, Clear Architects is unusual in appointing its own Planning Director.
-Arron Breedon works with the design team to pre-empt planning-related issues and contributes to their planning successes at first-time applications and with planning appeals.
-This serves a considerable benefit to Clear Architect’s clients both in terms of insight, consultancy and efficient use of project resources.
+Arron Breedon is a Chartered Town Planner (RTPI) who works with the design team to pre-empt planning-related issues and contributes to their planning successes at first-time applications and with planning appeals.
+This provides considerable benefit to Clear Architect’s clients both in terms of insight, consultancy and efficient use of project resources.

 Melanie Clear, founder and managing director of the practice, says: “The potential for fantastic design often arises from the context you’re working in, particularly in restricted planning environments such as Green Belt or Areas of Outstanding Natural Beauty.
 In some cases, working within a tighter set of parameters opens up tremendous opportunities, as the limitations challenge you to think outside the box, stretching your creativity.”

 She continues: “When a sensitive approach is taken to the design process, modern harmonious architecture has a place in these scenic, protected zones.
 High-quality design and materials are everything in these environments, and we are proud to be guided by our membership to the Association for Environment Conscious Building.”

 Arron Breedon, Planning Director at Clear Architects, is based at the New Forest studio.
 He says: “Over the years, I have forged strong relationships with the local planning departments across the New Forest and the South West.
 I have developed a deep understanding of the intricacies of their unique planning policies, which makes me well-placed to co-ordinate design proposals for schemes in the area.”